2021-22 Community Support Program

 - Financial support for events

-To be eligible to apply and receive community sponsorship from Westernport Water, your event, initiative or campaign will be assessed against set criteria.
+To be eligible to apply and receive community sponsorship from Westernport Water, your event, initiative or campaign will be assessed against set criteria and conditions.

 Applications will be viewed favourably if they: